caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 *This table shows the testing accuracy and loss for each combination of model and type of testing data (mixed or only target)*

 Here, we show the average testing accuracy and loss for both models with both testing data partitions.
+For context, always predicting the most common phoneme (silence) would give an accuracy of 0.248.
 While both models improved slightly with the target accent testing data, the target-trained model had a slightly larger accuracy performance gap of 3%, compared to the mixed-trained model's 1.3% performance gap.
 In general, the target-trained model performed better than the mixed-trained model, even on the mixed accent testing data.
 This may be due to a larger proportion of American English accents relative to other accents in the mixed accent testing data.

 #### Confusion Matrices
 Next, we analyze confusion matrices that show the relationship between actual and predicted phonemes for each test run.